 “A few years ago while teaching a course on combustion, I was asked during a break what I considered to be the most important tool in the service kit.
 Later that same day, we discussed the importance of that one tool in the combustion kit that has really more value to the serviceman than any other did.
 The smoke tester, or as many of the old timers call it a ‘smoke gun.’Unlike the gunfighter of the Old West, most servicemen do not have to carry a gun to survive while servicing burners, but most good servicemen never go into a basement or boiler room without their smoke gun.
 By knowing how to use a smoke tester, the entire procedure for servicing burners and leaving them at top performance can be achieved accurately and quickly.”

 As new combustion test equipment came on the market, I was excited that smoke testers had evolved and found their way into electronic testing equipment.
 Now it could be fast and accurate and that meant more profitability.
 But that concept didn’t last long.
 It was found that smoke testing beat up electronic testers, the internal pumps and filters and everything else in these electronic marvels.
 It shortened the life of the sensors and just generally messed up the insides.
 I was disappointed and wondered if I would ever see the speed of electronics come back to my favorite test, the smoke test.
+You can see more here, on guns and the types of guns available online.

 The Testo 308 digital smoke tester, has finally changed 60-year old technology to state-of-the-art.
 In the 60th year of smoke testing, oil burner technicians finally have a fool-proof way to get to true zero smoke.
 The 308 is an affordable electronic tester that can be used stand-alone or in conjunction with most of Testo’s analyzers.
 It is fully automatic and ends up giving you both the traditional smoke spot and a digital reading of the smoke.
 In addition, the readings can be printed or sent to numerous devices by IRDA/Bluetooth technology.